 History of The Musical Stage

-(The images below are thumbnails click on them
+(The images below are thumbnails click on them to see larger versions.)

-One of the most rarely discussed hit musicals of the 1920s was one of the longest running, and most culturally significant.
-Shuffle Along (1921 - 504) was the first major production in more than a decade to be produced, written and performed entirely by African Americans.
+One of the most rarely discussed hit musicals of the 1920s was one of the longest running, and one of the most culturally significant.
+Shuffle Along (1921 - 504 performances) was the first major production in more than a decade to be produced, written and performed entirely by African Americans.
 After a brief tour, it opened at the 63rd Street Music Hall, well North of the main theatre district.
 There was a slip of a plot involving a mayoral race in "Jim Town," but the production was essentially a revue showcasing songs by Noble Sissle and Eubie Blake.
 With the popular "Love Will Find a Way" and "I'm Just Wild About Harry," Shuffle Along became such a hit that the police converted 63rd Street into a one-way thoroughfare to ease the curtain time traffic jams.
 The show gave several stellar talents their first major breaks, including Josephine Baker, Adelaide Hall and Paul Robeson.

 By today's standards, much of Shuffle Along would seem offensive.
 In a bow to minstrel tradition, the African American actors darkened their skin with blackface make-up, and most of the comedy relied on demeaning racial stereotypes.
 Each of the leading male characters was out to swindle the others, and the show ended with a song explaining that the lighter the skin tone, the more desirable a Negro woman was

 A choc'late brown